ProcessosDatamob/ManualADMDatamobEN/administrators-manual/readme/informacoes-gerais.md

 Just because a device isn't on Google's list of recommended devices doesn't mean it won't work.
 Android Enterprise is currently compatible with all versions of Android 6.0.
 However, some features may not be available on earlier versions of the operating system.
 It is recommended that you use the latest versions of Android to take advantage of all the features and benefits that the platform offers.&#x20;

-It is important to note that the **\<NomeProduto>** has been developed with Google Android Enterprise and other additional technologies, which means that some functions, such as location, battery consumption and storage, may behave differently than expected, depending on the device's operating system settings.
+It is important to note that the **Datamob Enterprise** has been developed with Google Android Enterprise and other additional technologies, which means that some functions, such as location, battery consumption and storage, may behave differently than expected, depending on the device's operating system settings.

 {% hint style="info" %}
 **Important**\